nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_JWT.md

 }
 ```

-If using unsigned tokens, the consumer systems SHALL generate an empty signature.
+If using unsigned tokens, the consumer systems MUST generate an empty signature.

 The final output is three base64url encoded strings separated by dots (note - there is some canonicalisation done to the JSON before it is base64url encoded, which the JWT code libraries will do for you).